The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 As detailed in the introduction to Gunbreaker’s rotation, we want to ensure we are building cartridges without overcapping for the purpose of spending as many as possible under No Mercy, and keeping Gnashing Fang on cooldown both in and outside No Mercy.

-To do this, we have two options available to build cartridges:\
+To do this, we have two options available to build Cartridges:\
-Solid Barrel Combo (Single Target): Builds **1 Cartridge** Combo Actions: Keen Edge ➞ Brutal Shell ➞ Solid Barrel\
+Solid Barrel Combo (Single Target): Builds **one Cartridge** Combo Actions: Keen Edge ➞ Brutal Shell ➞ Solid Barrel\
 \
-Demon Combo (Area of Effect): Builds **1 Cartridge** Combo Actions: Demon Slice ➞ Demon Slaughter
+Demon Combo (Area of Effect): Builds **one Cartridge** Combo Actions: Demon Slice ➞ Demon Slaughter

-This combo is utilized in 2+ Target scenarios to build 1 cartridge.
+This combo is utilized in 2+ Target scenarios to build one Cartridge.

 Use it to build your gauge when fighting multiple enemies.

 * It is weaker in single target scenarios than the Solid Barrel Combo, however can be used in niche circumstances such as fight specific phasings to generate more cartridges that otherwise would have been lost.
 Do not use this combo in single target situations outside of these special cases.

-Keep in mind that in a single target environment such as raids, it takes 3 GCDs to build a cart (2 in specific cases by using Demon Slaughter), but only takes 1 to spend.
+Keep in mind that in a single target environment such as raids, it takes three GCDs to build a cart (two in specific cases by using Demon Slaughter), but only takes one to spend.
 As such, over spending is very destructive so you must be careful when dumping carts between Gnashing Fang and No Mercy windows.

 There are **four** Weaponskills that require carts to use: